mlg-europe/2023/content/_index.md

           This allows researchers and practitioners from Europe and America to choose a venue that is geographically close and in a suitable time zone.

           Feel free to visit the homepage of this year's sister workshop:

   - block: markdown
     content:
         title: Previous Workshops
         text: |-
+          * 2023, Washington DC, USA (co-located with KDD)
+          * 2022, Grenoble, France (co-located with ECMLPKDD)
-          2022, Washington, USA (co-located with KDD)
+          * 2022, Washington, USA (co-located with KDD)
-          2020, virtual (co-located with KDD)
+          * 2020, virtual (co-located with KDD)
-          2019, Anchorage, USA (co-located with KDD)
+          * 2019, Anchorage, USA (co-located with KDD)
-          2018, London, United Kingdom (co-located with KDD) 2017, Halifax, Nova Scotia, Canada (co-located with KDD) 2016, San Francisco, USA (co-located with KDD) 2013, Chicago, USA (co-located with KDD)
+          * 2018, London, United Kingdom (co-located with KDD)
+          * 2017, Halifax, Nova Scotia, Canada (co-located with KDD)
+          * 2016, San Francisco, USA (co-located with KDD)
+          * 2013, Chicago, USA (co-located with KDD)
-          2012, Edinburgh, Scotland (co-located with ICML)
+          * 2012, Edinburgh, Scotland (co-located with ICML)
-          2011, San Diego, USA (co-located with KDD) 2010, Washington, USA (co-located with KDD)
+          * 2011, San Diego, USA (co-located with KDD)
+          * 2010, Washington, USA (co-located with KDD)
-          2009, Leuven, Belgium (co-located with SRL and ILP) 2008, Helsinki, Finland (co-located with ICML)
+          * 2009, Leuven, Belgium (co-located with SRL and ILP)
+          * 2008, Helsinki, Finland (co-located with ICML)
-          2007, Firenze, Italy
+          * 2007, Firenze, Italy
-          2006, Berlin, Germany (co-located with ECML and PKDD) 2005, Porto, Portugal, October 7, 2005 (co-located with ECML and PKDD) 2004, Pisa, Italy, September 24, 2004 (co-located with ECML and PKDD) 2003, Cavtat-Dubrovnik, Croatia (co-located with ECML and PKDD)
+          * 2006, Berlin, Germany (co-located with ECML and PKDD)
+          * 2005, Porto, Portugal, October 7, 2005 (co-located with ECML and PKDD)
+          * 2004, Pisa, Italy, September 24, 2004 (co-located with ECML and PKDD)
+          * 2003, Cavtat-Dubrovnik, Croatia (co-located with ECML and PKDD)
 ---